rocky-linux/documentation/docs/guides/email/01-email-system.md

 ## Open source email server

 A complete email system consists of components that are decentralized and maintained by different individuals or organizations, and the barriers to use for some people are high.
-As a result, some open source email servers emerge as the times require, these email servers combine these components to make an out-of-the-box product, for users, all aspects are relatively simple and easy.
+As a result, some open-source email servers emerge as the times require, these email servers combine these components to make an out-of-the-box product, for users, all aspects are relatively simple and easy.

 * [iredmail](https://www.iredmail.com/index.html)
 * [Zimbra Email Server](https://www.zimbra.com/)